Local Small Streams

 LOCAL SMALL STREAMS

-Though Montana is best known for storied fisheries like the Madison, Yellowstone, and Missouri, the state is home to a wealth of often-overlooked small-stream fishing.
-The Kootenai River basin and surrounding National Forest has miles of pristine small streams, many of which rarely get fished more than once or twice a season.
+Though Montana is known for some of most famous fly fishing rivers in the world, the state is home to a wealth of often-overlooked small-stream fishing.
+The Kootenai River basin and surrounding Kootenai National Forest has miles of pristine small streams, many of which rarely get fished more than once or twice a season.
 Those adventurous anglers who would like to explore the raw beauty of our fishery should consider a day on our local small streams.
-These streams are nearly all wade-able, freestone tributaries brimming with wild and native Rainbows, Westslope Cutthroats, and Brook Trout.
+These streams are nearly all wade-able, freestone tributaries brimming with wild and native Rainbow trout, Westslope Cutthroat trout, and Brook Trout.
 We like to fish these waters with 2-4 wt. rods and dry flies.
 An average fish in these waters is a chubby 8 to 10 inches, and they are among the most beautiful and lively representations of trout in the lower 48.
-Walk-wading is the name of the game on our small waters, and we generally cover a 1/2 mile in the morning and a 1/2 mile in the afternoon.
-Fish are found in pocket water, riffles, and picturesque small pools; in these likely holding spots a high-riding attractor pattern like a Royal Wulff, Humpy, or small foam dry works very well.

 June through October

 License and sales information can be found on Montana Fish, Wildlife and Parks website. https://fwp.mt.gov/

 The Kootenai River Basin and surrounding watershed encompasses hundreds of miles of pristine small streams that are designed for adventurous anglers, light line rods, and dry flies.
 These are primarily freestone tributaries full of wild and native trout, and though the representative fish average 8-10″ we are occasionally surprised by an 16-incher.